 The air filter element should be replaced at the intervals specified in the periodic maintenance and lubrication chart.
 Have a Yamaha dealer replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
 However, the air filter check hose can be easily reached and should be frequently checked and cleaned if necessary.

 To clean the air filter check hose

-Check the hose under the air filter case for accumulated dirt or water.
+1. Remove the air filter check hose under the air filter case.

 1. Air filter check hose